bcmyers/argonautica/README.md

 I'll try to look into it, but to be honest, compiling C programs is not really an area of expertise for me (so if anyone wants to help out in this area, that would be much appreciated!).

-`a2` was built using stable Rust 1.25.0 and most likely works on earlier versions of Rust as well, but I'm not currently aware of how far back it will go.
-Most of the examples in the examples directory use the relatively new Rust feature [`? in main`](https://github.com/rust-lang/rfcs/pull/1937), which requires stable Rust 1.26.0 or greater.
+`a2` runs on stable Rust and requires Rust version 1.26.0 or greater.

 ### Alternatives